 Solarfix Thread - Black & White

-Polyester or polyester dacron is the most common marine thread you will find in marine canvas shops.
+Polyester also called dacron is the most common marine thread you will find in marine canvas shops.

 They are UV resistant, and some are anti-wick which means that the thread has a lubricant that repels water and keeps the water from traveling down the thread and into the needle hole.
 This helps to keep the water from seeping through.

 These threads are considered chemical and heat resistant, but eventually weaken in the sun.

 The most important factor in keeping water from seeping through holes is using the correct sized needle with the right thread.
 Overly large needles will poke holes allowing water to seep through.

 Two common sizes used on boats are 92 and 138.
 Having used both, we can speak from experience and say without a doubt that 138 will outlast 92.

 If you have a choice and your sewing machine can handle it, go with the heavier thread.

 Some marine thread brand names used on boat covers:

 All of the above come in many colors.

 Your home sewing machine may be able to handle 92 thread and Solarfix® 2000 with no problem using the largest needle your machine was designed to use, but it's very unlikely that you can sew with the 138 on a home sewing machine.

-Solarfix® also has a single strand 1360 which I have been assured works very well on home sewing machines.
+Solarfix® also makes a single strand 1360 which I have been assured works very well on home sewing machines.

 The next size down from size 92 is 69.
 Your home sewing machine will definitely be able to sew with it, but it won't hold up in the sun.
 In the south, you would be lucky to get a year out of size 69.
 If you use this size, plan on frequent restitching.

 92 Polyester Thread 8 oz.
 Available in Black and White